Winnipeg, Manitoba | A 48 Hour Or Weekend Destination Guide

 85 Princess St, Winnipeg, MB R3B 1K4, Canada

 Foie gras and unagi.
 Oye!

 Peasant Cookery is located in the Exchange District and serves carefully sourced comfort food with a modern twist.
 I had some moules frites or mussels and fries and they were delicious!

 283 Bannatyne Ave, Winnipeg, MB R3B 1M3, Canada

 I popped into Cibo for a quick meal before I left Winnipeg.
 It is conveniently located right beside the Mere Hotel along the Red River.
 If you order room service at the Mere, they are who make the food.

 339 Waterfront Dr, Winnipeg, MB R3B 0G8, Canada

 Great space at Cibo

-Bridge Drive-In was probably my favorite place in Winnipeg.
+Bridge Drive-In was probably my favourite place in Winnipeg.
 My girlfriend Ida took me here before she dropped me off at the airport.
-It’s not something most travelers would find.
-It’s a real local gem.
-It’s an ice cream shop/stand that sells all kinds of frozen treats like cones, milkshakes, sundaes, and more.
+It’s not something most travellers would find, it’s a real local gem.
+Bridge Drive-In is an ice cream shop/stand that sells frozen treats like cones, milkshakes, sundaes, and more.
 Some of the items have funny names like the Goog or Sleeping Beauty.

 I kept it classic with a sundae